How To Define Your Life Priorities & Why It Matters

 If you want to get really thorough on this exercise, spend a week tracking where you are spending your time.
 Be really honest with yourself.
 Do you scroll social media for an hour before bed instead of getting a good night sleep?
 Or are you saying yes to things that you don’t have time for?

 Compare your actual time spent with your core values and long-term goals.
 This comparison highlights areas needing realignment.
+The goal isn’t perfection — it’s awareness.

 3. Set Clear Goals